RosewellSoftware/RosewellBASIC/README.md

 Rosewell BASIC TEST Files.zip are some Example PROGRAMS for Rosewell BASIC, NOTE; Some PROGRAMS Require the clrprint module to work.

-The Rosewell BASIC Manual is now FINISHED!!
+The Rosewell BASIC GUI Version is coming soon . . . . .

 The Instruction Video can be downloaded from the Releases Tab or from this Youtube Link: https://www.youtube.com/watch?v=tsenYMIQ0uo